niplav/site/daygame_cost_benefit.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2019-12-25, modified: 2024-06-11, language: english, status: in progress, importance: 4, confidence: remote*
+*author: niplav, created: 2019-12-25, modified: 2024-06-11, language: english, status: in progress, importance: 4, confidence: possible*

 > __Is daygame worth it, and if yes, how much?
 I first present a simple [point